VishwasDixit/Slashash_task/README.md

   type VARCHAR(50),
   poster TEXT
 );

-Configure your MySQL connection:
+### Configure your MySQL connection:

-Open the index.js file and replace the following values with your MySQL credentials: js
+- Open the index.js file and replace the following values with your MySQL credentials: js

-Copy code
-const db = mysql.createConnection({
+- const db = mysql.createConnection({
   host: 'localhost',
   user: 'root',
   password: 'yourpassword', // Replace with your MySQL password
   database: 'omdb_favourites'
 });

-Obtain your OMDB API Key:
+### Obtain your OMDB API Key:

 Sign up at OMDB API and get an API key.
 Replace 7b276fd4 with your OMDB API key in index.js.
 Running the Application
 Start the server:

-bash
+- bash

-Copy code
-node index.js
+- node index.js